zzc6332/worker-handler/README.md

   });
 ~~~

-## <span id="Worker_Proxy">Passing Messages That Cannot Be Structured Cloned</span>
+## <span id="Worker_Proxy">Worker Proxy</span>

 Starting from `worker-handler v0.2.0`, in environments that support [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), messages that cannot be handled by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) is also allowed to be passed.

+### Basic Usage

 If the data sent by `Worker` to `Main` cannot be structured cloned, then a `Proxy` that references this data (hereinafter referred to as `Worker Proxy`) will be created in `Main` as the received data:

 - It is possible to operate on `Worker Proxy` in `Main`, and `Worker Proxy` will update these operations to its referenced data.
 - The currently implemented `traps` for `Worker Proxy` are: `get`, `set`, `apply`, `construct`.
 - Since message passing is asynchronous, operations that return results such as `get`, `apply`, `construct` will return a new `promise-like` proxy object, representing the result of the operation.
 In environments that support the `await` syntax, adding `await` before operating on the `Proxy` (except for `set`) can simulate operations on its referenced data.
+In most cases, if you need to perform chained operations on `Worker Proxy`, you only need to use the `await` keyword once.
+- If the data accessed by operating the `Worker Proxy` still cannot be structured cloned, a new `Worker Proxy` referencing that data will be obtained .

 For example: